Bacula-Systems/ansible-collection-bacula-enterprise/README.md

       name: baculasystems.bacula_enterprise.bee_fdplugin
 ```

 4) In the example, two remote Bacula Enterprise Edition version `12.6.4` Storage Daemons will be deployed to the hosts `storage1.example.com` and `storage2.example.com`, using an inventory file.
-Bacula Enterprise Edition DIR, SD, and FD compnents will also be installed and the Bacula Director service will be automatically disabled.
+Bacula Enterprise Edition DIR, SD, and FD components will also be installed and the Bacula Director service will be automatically disabled.
 First an inventory file needs to be created:

 The `tests/storages.yaml` inventory file (edit to match systems in your environment):
 ```